AMSP-04/NETN-LOG/NETN-LOG.md

 Reset : ResetSupplies
 ```

-Three of the control actions extends the NETN-ETR `Task` interaction and associated pattern to provide tasking for `Transport`, `Repair` and `Resupply`.
+4. Three control actions extend the NETN-ETR `Task` interaction and associated pattern to provide `Transport`, `Repair`, and `Resupply` tasks.

-Use the `SetPersonnelStatus`, `SetEquipmentStatus` and `SetSuppliesStatus` to request an immediate change of the `Personnel`, `Equipment` or `Supplies` attributes of a simulated `AggregateEntity`.
+Use the `SetPersonnelStatus`, `SetEquipmentStatus`, and `SetSuppliesStatus` to request an immediate change in the `Personnel`, `Equipment`, or `Supplies` attributes of a simulated `AggregateEntity`.

 Use the `Reset` control interaction to request an immediate revert of state to the last initialized value for the indicated aspects.
+The last initialized value is defined as the first value published by the current federate after applying one of the methods of initialization.

 ### Transfer of Supplies